Nillerr/Amplified.ValueObjects/Amplified.ValueObjects/README.md

 }
 ```

-A aalue object should also implement `IEquatable<TValueObject>` to adhere to correct value object semantics.
+A value object should also implement `IEquatable<TValueObject>` to adhere to correct value object semantics.

 ```c#
 public struct UserId : IValueObject<Guid>, IEquatable<UserId>